MatveyGuralskiy/Docker-Kubernetes/Docker_Image/Apache_php/README.md

 # 🏗️ Installation
 Download Dockerfile, index.php and custom.conf from the repository<br>
-To edit the Apache Webserver change the index,php file only After that run:<br>
+To edit the Apache Webserver change the index,php file only<br>
+After that run:<br>

 *docker build -t apache_php .*